-he cases the server/broker might not provide a specific port for MQTT communication.
-It may e possible to use MQTT over a port normally used for HTTP/HTTPS traffic.
+The firewall blocks traffic using port 8883 as it's deemed insecure.
+In some cases the server/broker might not provide a specific port for MQIT communication.
+It may still be possible to use MQIT over a port normally used for HTTP/HTTPS traffic.
 If the server/broker supports WebSocket/WebSocket Secure (WS/WSS), typically on port 443, use this protocol instead.
 Check with the server/broker provider to see if WS/WSS is supported and which port and basepath to use.
-If the server/broker supports ALPN, the use of MQTT can be negotiated over an open port, such as 443.
-Check with your server/broker provider to see if ALPN is supported and which ALPN protocol and port to use. -- ---
+If the server/broker supports ALPN, the use of MQIT can be negotiated over an open port, such as 443.
+Check with your server/broker provider to see if ALPN is supported and which ALPN protocol and port to use.
+51 --- ----